-"Lukewarmness" in Laodicea alludes to the hot, cold, and warm springs in the general geographical area.
+"Lukewarmness" in Laodicea alludes to the hot and cold springs in the general geographical area.
 Each of the seven letters in Revelation 2-3 has multiple allusions to ancient and local culture, and studying them enriches our appreciation of these letters.

 I doubt that how members' commitment affects the congregation is the primary consideration in view, though doubtless it is related.
 Lukewarmness, like bitterness, tends to spread.
 But the real sin at issue in Laodicea is materialism, which Jesus makes quite clear.
 Materialism leads to spiritual indifference.